 Once racing begins there can be no change to the team line up.
 The order in which the runners go on course can change but team members cannot be substituted.

-Soloists, obviously, race on their own for the 24 hours.
-Soloists can take breaks as they require but must only leave and re-join the course at the designated point after the start /finish arch once they have crossed the timing mats.
+Solo runners race on their own for the 24 hours.
+They can take breaks as they require but must only leave and rejoin the course at the designated point after the start/finish arch once they have crossed the timing mats.
 Any time off course will be added to their next lap when they continue.
-All solo runners that complete 16 or more laps will receive a special memento for breaking the 100 mile mark.
+All solo runners who complete 16 or more laps will receive a special memento for breaking the 100 mile mark.

 If a runner drops out of your team tell the start/finish staff so they can be struck off the register.
 Remember your team can’t get a result un-less everyone has raced a lap (This excludes serious injury).